ds5110/ohdsi-fall24/README.md

 1. Did your project objectives change based on what your learned from the data or stakeholder?

-   Our objectives changed both as we explored the data and as we met with the stakeholder each week to share our progress.
+   We treated this project as an AGILE endeavor; a waterfall approach would likely have lead to failure at worst, extreme frustration at best.
+Our objectives changed both as we explored the data and as we met with the stakeholder, Rob Cavanaugh, each week to share our progress.
 Rob provided insight into the potential ways to access the data we needed for analysis of care pathways.
 He provided stroke and speech language codes and suggestions for how to determine if a visit could fall under PT vs OT.
-As our team tested tables and fields in queries, we often ran into dead ends because of missing data.
+Our project team had regular stand-up meetings to discuss blockers, report on progress, and plan next steps.

-2. Were data-access or data processing challenges harder than you anticipated?
+3. Were data-access or data processing challenges harder than you anticipated?

    As noted in our [docs/README.md](docs/README.md), there was a learning curve with the complexity of the OHDSI database since the data is drawn from real-world interactions and the schema connections can be hard to navigate without a medical knowledge.
 A medical condition can have various codes associated with it, and these codes can also change throughout a patient's care timeline.
+Gaps in data availability and comprehensiveness were an additional challenge; As our team tested tables and fields in queries, we often ran into dead ends because of missing data, and had to search for alternate paths to acquire necessary data points.
+That the database uses OMOP, or the Observational Medical Outcomes Partnership, a common data model (CDM) to standardize healthcare data, was a blessing.
+Not every relational databases has clean, consistent linking variables without tidying first.

 ## Next Steps